AgentD/squashfs-tools-ng/README.md

 sub-directories is licensed under the LGPLv3, in contrast to the rest of this package.

+## A Note on LZO Support

+The SquashFS format supports compression using LZO.
+The `liblzo2` library itself is released under the GNU GPL, version 2.

+To make the `libsquashfs` library available as an LGPL library, it *cannot* be linked against `liblzo2`, neither statically nor dynamically.

+This legal problem has been solved using the following technical measure:

+ - `libsquashfs`, as of right now, does not support LZO compression.
+ - The `libcommon` helper library has an implementation of an `liblzo2` based compressor.
+This library and the tools that use it are released under the GPL.

+This way, the tools themselves *do* support LZO compression seamlessly, while the `libsquashfs` library does not.

 ## Further Information

 A documentation of the SquashFS on-disk format can be found here: